12/19/2024

 Chief Executive Officer

-I think business starts with a little bit of a little bit of a little bit business starts down kind of year over year.
-What I would tell you, they're still above pre pandemic levels.
-You know, we had this odd anomaly during during Covid where they really spiked up.
+Yeah, Brian, business starts are down kind of year over year.
+What I would tell you, they're still above pre-pandemic levels.
+You know, we had this odd anomaly during COVID where they really spiked up.
 A lot of people going off on their own and doing that.
 They continue to kind of what I call moderate.
 Again, we're still above.
 I still sense that there's a higher degree of entrepreneurship in the general economy.
-But again, I not seen that's not going the other direction.
+But again, that's not going the other direction.
 That's continued to moderate this year.

 speaker